Justshad/aboutMe/README.md

 **Object-Oriented Programming:**
 🛠️ I'm starting to understand the principles of Object-Oriented Programming.

-**JPA & Hibernate:**
-🛠️ I'm beginning to explore JPA and Hibernate for Java-based database interaction.

 **Spring Security & Spring Boot REST API:**
 🛠️ I'm interested in learning about security in Spring Boot REST APIs.

-**Algorithm & Java:**
-🛠️ I'm just starting to learn about algorithms and Java programming.

 **Git & GitHub:**
 🧰 I'm beginning to use Git and GitHub for version control.

-If you're a fellow beginner or if you have any questions, feel free to reach out.
-Let's learn and grow together! 😊🌐

 ## 🌐 Socials:
 [LinkedIn](https://linkedin.com/in/https://www.linkedin.com/feed/)